Return on Collaboration™

 WARNING: Poor Collaboration Could be Costing You 1.9 Days Each Week!

 The time you spend on internal meetings has been rising steadily.
-So, you won’t be surprised that executives generally report spending an average of 70% of their time on internal collaboration.
+So, you won't be surprised that leaders generally report spending an average of 70% of their time on internal collaboration.
 However, what will surprise you is data showing how much of this is actually wasted.

-In this short whitepaper we will explore the real-world Return on Collaboration based on data from 900 executives.
+In this short whitepaper we will explore the real-world Return on Collaboration based on data from 900 leaders.
 We will calculate the cost of poor collaboration in terms of time and wages, but also in terms of energy and engagement.
 Finally, we will build the business case for tackling the issue of poor collaboration within your organization or team.

 Background & Methodology

 This whitepaper is based on our ongoing program of applied research and joint discovery with leaders from business units and teams within over 900 organizations (incl.
 IBM, 3M and GE).

 Here is a quick summary of the main points: